mayuri-jatakiya/login_app/readme.md

 ## Installation

 1. Clone the repository.
-2. Run `composer install` if using any dependencies.
-3. Set up your database connection in `/config/db.php`.
+2. Set up your database connection in `/config/db.php`.
-4. Import the provided SQL schema to your database.
+3. Import the provided SQL schema to your database.

 ## Running the Project